taoras/web-dev-July-2021/week-3/day-3/README.md

 ### Things students forget
+Credit to Jonas Schmedtmann below
-- Cascade: "The process of combining different stylesheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element" -Jonas Schmedtmann, Web Developer, Designer, and Teacher
+- Cascade: "The process of combining different stylesheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element"
 - IMPORTANCE > SPECIFICITY > SOURCE ORDER
 -CSS declarations marked with !important have the highest priority -Inline styles have priority over external stylesheets